EndPointCorp/end-point-blog/2017/01/18/using-awk-to-beautify-grep-searches.html.md

 title: Using Awk to beautify grep searches
 ---

 Recently we’ve seen a sprout of re-implementations of many popular Unix tools.
-With the expansion of communities built around new languages or platforms, it seems that apart from the novelties in technologies — the ideas on how to use them stay the same.
+With the expansion of communities built around new languages or platforms, it seems that apart from the novelties in technologies—​the ideas on how to use them stay the same.
 There are more and more solutions to the same kinds of problems:

 - text editors
 - CSS pre-processors